Why Authenticate in API Gateway Environments

 There are two exceptions to this rule:

-- if the child attribute attribute defines its own
+- if the child attribute defines an

 - if the child explicitly disables authentication via the